SFEley/crunch/README.markdown

 The only positional parameter in any method will be the name of a database (for `Database.connect`) or the name of a collection (for everything else).
 This can be a string or symbol, and it's not even necessary if you're generating from another Query object that knows its collection.

 The rest of the parameter list is a single hash, intermingling both field names and options.
-The method will first remove hash keys which it recognizes to be valid options.
-(E.g., **:sort**, **:limit**, etc.)  Anything left is assumed to be a field for a search or update condition.
+Anything the method recognizes as a valid option (**:sort**, **:limit**, etc.) will be stripped and handled; anything left over is assumed to be a field for a query or update condition.

 This may sound at first like a recipe for confusion, but it needn't be.
-For one thing, _all options are symbols._  So you can avoid possible name collisions by using strings for your field names:
+For one thing, _all options are symbols._  So you can avoid name collisions by using strings for your field names:

     highways = db.query :roads, 'limit' => 70, limit: 5  # Returns the first 5 roads with a speed limit of 70

 The Crunch maintainers strongly suggest the convention shown above:

 * Use symbol literals for collection and database names whenever valid.
-* Use strings for field names.
-* Use the old-style *'string' => 'value'* syntax for query conditions.
+* Use strings and the old-style *'string' => 'value'* syntax for fields.
 * Use the Ruby 1.9 *symbol: value* syntax for options.
-* Put query conditions first and options last.
+* Put fields first and options last.

 This will keep conditions and options separate to the eye, without having to pass multiple hashes to the method (which is ugly in Ruby.)
-If you don't like this approach, you can also nest your conditions inside the explicit **:conditions** option:
+If you don't like this approach, you can also nest your conditions inside the explicit **:fields** option:

-    highways = db.query :roads, conditions: {:limit => 70}, limit: 5  # Same as above example
+    highways = db.query :roads, fields: {:limit => 70}, limit: 5  # Same as above example

+### Synchronicity ###

+Methods that return data in Crunch are synchronous by default, to keep client applications clean and Ruby programmers' heads from exploding.
+A standard call to the `#document` method will fire off a message to MongoDB, suspend your application's thread for some (hopefully) small number of milliseconds, and then return the Document object you asked for.
+In a typical application flow this is exactly what you want.
+It works like you expect: ask a question, get the answer.
+Done deal.
+Mostly.

+To be fully precise, there are three possible outcomes to a synchronous query:

+* _The database has matching results._  Great.
+The result (a Document, a Query, a record count, etc.) becomes the return value of the method.
+* _The database has no matching results._  The method returns nil.
+* _Something went wrong._ An exception is raised.
+All Crunch exceptions are subclasses of **CrunchError**.

+### Asynchronicity ###

+To get asynchronous behavior from the same method, simply pass it a block.
+Instead of getting the data as the return value of the method, it will be passed as a parameter to the block, which will execute at some later time.
+This is strictly a "happy path" callback: the block only runs if the database has matching results.
+This makes for cleaner code (you don't have to check for nil!) but you must make sure your application can withstand the possibility of the block never running.

+To handle other contingencies, every data retrieval method provides two options which can take lambdas or procs:

+* **:on_empty** -- called if the database has no matching results.
+Has no parameters (of course).
+* **:on_error** -- called if something went wrong.
+Passes the **CrunchError** exception object as a parameter.

+Note that these options only make sense in "asynchronous" mode (i.e., if you passed a block as the success callback).
+You can pass them for a synchronous method call, but they'll do nothing.

+Methods called in asynchronous mode return _true_ unless documented otherwise.

+### Safe Modes ###

+Methods that alter data in the database (e.g. `#update` and friends) are asynchronous by default.
+They return _true_ immediately, and the database receives and makes the change some time later, returning no acknowledgement of success or failure.

+Like other Mongo drivers, Crunch has a "safe mode" option on these methods to confirm that the change actually happened.
+Setting **:safe** to a true value will send a **getLastError** command immediately after the action.
+The method becomes synchronous and will raise an exception if anything went wrong.
+(If nothing went wrong, it will still return _true_ -- just later.)

+_Unlike_ other Mongo drivers, Crunch also has an _asynchronous_ safe mode.
+If you pass a lambda or proc to the **:on\_error** option of any change method, it will still return immediately, but will call **getLastError** in the background.
+The proc will be called with an exception object if any errors are returned.
+(For symmetry and fun, you can also invoke the safe mode by passing an **:on\_success** option.
+This proc will be called if errors are _not_ returned.)

+Asynchronous safety is a great way to balance performance and exception handling, if you can handle some extra complexity.
+It's not entirely cost-free, however: you're still tying up a connection slightly longer, and a large volume of updates could create a significant backlog.

 Database